EzehCL/Copywriting-Portfolio/README.md

 Genuine land comes with verified documents such as the Deed of Assignment and the Survey Plan, ensuring your investment is safe.

 5. High Return on Investment
-As development continues, land value appreciates significantly over time, giving you excellent returns.
+As development progresses, land value appreciates significantly, delivering excellent returns.

 Conclusion
 Whether you plan to build or resell, investing in land today positions you for financial growth tomorrow.